MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P10-Physics-Part-2/content.md

 **inside the if-statement**:

-	// create a penguin from the ccb-file currentPenguin = CCBReader.load("Penguin") as Penguin?
+	// create a penguin from the ccb-file currentPenguin = CCBReader.load("Penguin") as!
+Penguin?
 	if let currentPenguin = currentPenguin {
 	    // initially position it on the scoop.
-34,138 is the position in the node space of the _catapultArm let penguinPosition = catapultArm.convertToWorldSpace(CGPoint(x: 34, y: 138))
+34,138 is the position in the node space of the catapultArm let penguinPosition = catapultArm.convertToWorldSpace(CGPoint(x: 34, y: 138))
-		// transform the world position to the node space to which the penguin will be added (_physicsNode) currentPenguin.position = physicsNode.convertToNodeSpace(penguinPosition)
+		// transform the world position to the node space to which the penguin will be added (gamePhysicsNode) currentPenguin.position = gamePhysicsNode.convertToNodeSpace(penguinPosition)
-		// add it to the physics world physicsNode.addChild(currentPenguin)
+		// add it to the physics world gamePhysicsNode.addChild(currentPenguin)
 		// we don't want the penguin to rotate in the scoop currentPenguin.physicsBody.allowsRotation = false